VIOLA

 Jameel Martin

-His stage play, “Ransom Place,” premiered at the Onyx Theater Festival, and was published in the inaugural issue of A Common Well Journal.
-It was then selected for Overtone Industries’ Original Vision development workshop, transforming the play into an opera with long-time collaborator and friend, Daniel Hass.
-His queer adaptation of Janacek’s song cycle, “The Diary of One Who Disappeared,” premiered in Valdres, Norway, in summer 2023.
-In January 2024, he co-curated and performed a multi-disciplinary recital program with Randall Goosby, entitled “Intersections: Black Music and Words,” at London’s Southbank Centre, which featured musical performances and readings of his poetry.
-Forthcoming publications include a series of poems to be published in Archway Editions, Journal this fall/winter.
+Jameel Martin is an accomplished violist and writer.
+He made his solo debut with the Indianapolis Symphony Orchestra at the age of 17 and has performed chamber music for audiences around the world.
+His stage play, “Ransom Place,” premiered at the Onyx Theater Festival of Indianapolis in the fall of 2022.
+It was subsequently published in the inaugural issue of NYC based A Common Well Journal in the fall of 2023.
+He and cellist/composer, Daniel Hass, were selected as part of the 2023 cohort of librettist/composer teams for Overtone Industries’ Original Vision development workshop, to transform the play into an opera.
+His queer operatic adaptation of Janacek’s song cycle, “The Diary of One Who Disappeared,” in collaboration with opera director Victoria Putterman, premiered in Valdres, Norway, in the summer of 2023.
+In January, he co-curated and performed a multi-disciplinary recital program with violinist, Randall Goosby, entitled “Intersections: Black Music and Words,” at London’s Southbank Centre.

 about-us-2